Huntington's disease

 How is Huntington’s disease diagnosed?

-If there is a chance you have Huntington's disease, your doctor will talk to you in detail about your family history and look for any signs or symptoms of the disease.
-They may order an MRI or CT scan to look at the brain, but these may not be very useful in the early stages.
+If there is a chance you have Huntington's disease, your doctor will discuss your family history and check for any signs or symptoms of the disease.
+They may order an MRI or CT scan to look at your brain, but these may not be very useful in the early stages.

 Other tests may include:

-- neurological tests to look at the nerves
+- neurological tests to check the activity and health of your nerves

-- neuropsychological tests to check memory, language and reasoning
+- neuropsychological tests to assess your memory, language and reasoning

-Genetic testing, done with a blood test, can be used to confirm a diagnosis
+Genetic testing, which is done with a blood test, can confirm a diagnosis.

 How is Huntington's disease managed?

-There is no cure or effective treatment for Huntington's disease.
-It is usually managed by a team including a doctor, neurologist, psychiatrist, dietitian, social worker and palliative care specialist.
+There is currently no cure or effective treatment for Huntington's disease.
+It is usually managed by a team that includes a doctor, neurologist, psychiatrist, dietitian, social worker and palliative care specialist.

 - physiotherapy, occupational therapy and speech therapy

-- medication to help with jerky movements and difficulty swallowing
+- medicines to help with jerky movements and difficulty swallowing

 - financial support through Centrelink

-- respite care, at home or in residential facilities
+- respite care at home or in a residential facility

-The best way for someone with Huntington's disease to keep well is by keeping physically and mentally active and looking after their mental health, for example by using mindfulness or meditation.
+The best way for someone with Huntington's disease to keep well is by keeping physically and mentally active.
+You can also maintain your mental health through mindfulness or meditation.

-Many people with Huntington’s disease find it helpful to plan for the future.
-Considering financial, legal and care arrangements can give people with Huntington's disease a sense of empowerment, and talking openly with loved ones can be a relief.
+Many people with Huntington's disease find it helpful to plan for the future.
+This may include financial, legal and care arrangements.
+Planning can give people with Huntington's disease a sense of empowerment, and talking openly with loved ones about the future can be a relief.

-Sometimes people with Huntington's disease do not notice their symptoms progressing, and it can be difficult for family and carers to understand what is happening.
-Support services are available to help carers, including respite care and supported accommodation options.
+Sometimes people with Huntington's disease do not notice their symptoms progressing.
+It can also be difficult for family and carers to understand what is happening.
+Support services are also available to help carers.

 Can Huntington’s disease be prevented?